noahehall/multicloud/opensource/apache/tinkerpop.md

 - side effect steps: can extract & store/operate on values during a traversal but has no affect on what is passed to the next step
   - sack, sideEffect, withSideEffect
 - Avoiding unnecessary use of closures is a Gremlin best practice.
+- path, simplePath and as steps can be memory intensive
+  - prefer sack > as > simplePath > path

 #### gremlin cheatsheet

+- theres a million ways to do something in gremlin, pick the simplest/most efficient
+- examples copypastad from the book is useful for learning, perhaps not so much as production code
+  - the author repeatedly states this!

 ```ts
 ////////////////// Graph object